Hometown Mountain Shoutout: Treble Cone, Home of New Zealand’s Freeride Community

 Pick your line! | Picture: Treble Cone Facebook Page

-Treble Cone is a national park as well as a ski field.
+Treble Cone is a national park and ski field.
 It is home to the Kea, considered the only alpine parrot in the world.
 The Department of Conversation enforces the protection of Kea at Treble Cone.
 Although Treble Cone operates the ski field, the access road to the ski field is privately owned and used by a farmer.
-The road is leased to Treble Cone to open each winter but under a fixed term which finishes at the beginning of October each year.
+The road is leased to Treble Cone to open each winter but under a fixed term, which finishes at the beginning of October each year.

 Wanaka locals in their best attire for closing day. | Picture: Marian Krogh/SnowBrains